DavisPL-Teaching/119/README.md

 **The exams may be lightly curved:**
 That means, for example, if 100 points are possible, it may be entered as out of a smaller number of points like 95 or 85 for the purposes of calculating your grade, if the average score of the class was low or if there were unexpectedly difficult questions.
-However, I cannot announce the curving strategy ahead of time.
+However, I will not announce the curving strategy ahead of time.

 ## GitHub Classroom and Gradescope